1Hyena/sockets/README.md

 }
 ```

-A really simple TCP client that doesn't do any error checking would look like
+A really simple TCP client that does not do any error checking is exemplified by
 the following code snippet.

 ```C++